 The credit card associations (American Express, MasterCard, Visa and Discover) have established the Payment Card Industry Data Security Standard (PCI-DSS) for all merchants.
 Compliance with these standards increases consumer confidence, reduces fraud and identity theft, and ensures that the University can continue to accept credit card payments.

-All merchants that process credit cards at Yale are required to complete or assist with the completion of the PCI-DSS Self-Assessment Questionnaire (SAQ) on an annual basis.
+All merchants that process credit cards at Yale are required to complete or assist with the completion of the PCI-DSS Self-Assessment Questionnaire (SAQ) on an annual basis and maintain an accurate asset inventory.

 Depending on a department’s credit card processing method, different security standards apply, and therefore different SAQ’s must be completed, as follows:

-- SAQ-A (14 questions): An SAQ A applies when no cardholder data is maintained by the University and all payment processing is outsourced.
+- SAQ-A: An SAQ A applies when no cardholder data is maintained by the University and all payment processing is outsourced.
 The third-party provider must be PCI-DSS compliant.
-Virtual Merchants would fall into this category.

-- SAQ-A-EP (148 questions): E-commerce merchants who outsource all payment processing to PCI-DSS validated third parties, and who have a website (s) that doesn’t directly receive cardholder data but that can impact the security of the payment transaction.
+- SAQ-A-EP: E-commerce merchants who outsource all payment processing to PCI-DSS validated third parties, and who have a website (s) that doesn’t directly receive cardholder data but that can impact the security of the payment transaction.
 No electronic storage, processing, or transmission of any cardholder data on the merchant’s systems or premises.
 Applicable only to e-commerce channels.

-- SAQ-B (43 questions): An SAQ-B applies to those merchants that use a standalone dial-out terminal (phone line) to process credit cards.
+- SAQ-B: An SAQ-B applies to those merchants that use a standalone dial-out terminal (phone line) to process credit cards.
 These are not connected to a computer, only to a dedicated phone line.

-- SAQ-C (143 questions): An SAQ-C applies to those merchants transmitting credit card information over the internet through either a POS payment system or a computer.
+- SAQ-C: An SAQ-C applies to those merchants transmitting credit card information over the internet through either a POS payment system or a computer.
 There must still be no on-site storage of credit card information, but this can be done with an off-site vendor.

-- SAQ-C-VT (70 questions): SAQ- C-VT merchants who manually enter a single transaction at a time via a keyboard into an internet-based virtual terminal solution that is provide and hosted by a PCI-DSS validated third-party service provider.
+- SAQ-C-VT: SAQ- C-VT merchants who manually enter a single transaction at a time via a keyboard into an internet-based virtual terminal solution that is provide and hosted by a PCI-DSS validated third-party service provider.
 Terminal only processes payments.
 No electronic cardholder data storage.

-- SAQ-D (347 questions): An SAQ-D applies to those merchants that store cardholder data on-site in a secured database.
+- SAQ-D: An SAQ-D applies to those merchants that store cardholder data on-site in a secured database.
 This is NOT allowed at Yale.

 All payment processing vendors and software used by Yale must also be PCI-DSS compliant.

-Yale classifies credit card numbers as 3-Lock data.
-3-Lock data is not allowed to reside on a local computer, laptop, or smart phone.
-This 3-Lock data is not to be stored in digital format.
+Yale classifies credit card numbers as High Risk Data.
+PCI-DSS data is not allowed to reside on a local computer, laptop, or smart phone.
+This High Risk Data is not to be stored in digital format.
 Yale’s PCI-DSS compliance is dependent on not storing this data digitally.

 - Once a transaction is processed, all systems and documents containing a PAN shall mask the PAN except for the last 4 digits.